 12. Easy dessert

-I love layered cakes, mousse desserts, chocolate sauces, etc. But if it’s a big dinner, then I make something easy, usually simple one layer cake such as this Festive and Easy Pumpkin Coffee Cake with Cranberries, some kind of fruit bread, or one bowl drop cookies like these Chocolate-Mint Crackle Cookies.
+I love layered cakes, mousse desserts, chocolate sauces, etc. But if it’s a big dinner, then I make something easy, usually simple one layer cake such as this Festive and Easy Pumpkin Coffee Cake with Cranberries, some kind of fruit bread, or one bowl drop cookies like these Quick Soft Almond Cookies.

 With a little bit of planning and my 12 Tips for Easy and Stress-free Entertaining you can host a successful and big holiday dinner without feeling stressed or tired.